aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.UKNSS.md

 Each run of mdtest will report create-, stat- and delete-rates.
 For a given concurrency, all three rates must be reported from the same mdtest run.

 Reporting the maximum creation rates from one run and the maximum deletion rates from a different run is NOT valid.

 ## II.
 Required Runs

-The vendor shall run the following two tests.
+The bidder shall run the following two tests.

 1. create, stat, and remove at least 1,048,576 files **in a single directory.** <br/>
 `mdtest -F -C -T -r -n <n> -d <dir> -N <N>`
 2. create, stat, and remove at least 1,048,576 files **in separate directories**, assigning one directory per MPI process.<br/>